Chemiculs/qengine/README.md

 [Left = qengine, Right = std]
 ![entrypoints](criticalmain.png)

-At first glance the entrypoint of both applications appears to be almost identical, with key differences i will highlight from pseudo-code view and others from raw assembly view -
+At first glance the entrypoint of both applications appear to be almost identical, with key differences i will highlight from pseudo-code view and others from raw assembly view -

 * The conditional arithmetic in the std application all occurs within the entrypoint function, this will be highlighted in the next screenshot precisely using assembly-code view

 * The conditional arithmetic in the qengine application is detoured to another subroutine , namely sub_140001810 which is compiled taking callback arguments to the functions 'true_' and 'false_'

-Below is the relevant region of machine code from both entrypoint fn's which should reveal a JLE instruction (jump if lesser than or equal to), as this is the condition under which this program determines it's functionality:
+Below is the relevant region of machine code from both entrypoint function's, which should reveal a JLE instruction (jump if lesser than or equal to), as this is the condition under which this program determines it's functionality:

 ![entrypoints](critical_asm_jle.png)